Human rights in Bahrain: Sectarian discrimination

-There was a flurry of race hate messages sent to naturalized Bahrainis from developing countries after opposition political leaders alleged that immigration was tantamount to ‘cultural genocide’.
+There was a flurry of racially motivated hate messages sent to naturalized Bahrainis from developing countries after opposition political leaders alleged that immigration was tantamount to ‘cultural genocide’.
 In November 2006, Al Ayam published a collection of threats sent to naturalized citizens warning that they would have to 'choose between the suitcase and the coffin', promising 'Death and fire are your destiny' and another warned that the author hated all naturalized Bahrainis, "You are detested.
 You have taken from us, the sons of Bahrain, our homes, jobs and education opportunities.
 You will face the same destiny as the Egyptians in Iraq [after the end of the Iraq-Iran war].
 It will be nails, hammers and a coffin.
 Your destiny is near."

 According to Human Rights Watch, Bahrain's personal status law (Law 19/2009), adopted in 2009 and marriage, divorce, custody, and inheritance cases, applies only to Sunnis although women's groups believe that it should treat all citizens equally.

 On 27 September 2017, Bahraini authorities attacked and took down many Ashura banners and slogans.
-Ashura, the tenth day of the Islamic year, is an event commemorated by Shias annually, as it marks the date that Imam Husayn ibn Ali, the grandson of Prophet Muhammad, was martyred in the Battle of Karbala.
-This is not the first time that Bahraini authorities have attacked the commemoration of Ashura; rather, they do so on a yearly basis.
+Ashura, the tenth day of the Islamic year, is an event commemorated by Shias annually, marking the date that Husayn ibn Ali, the grandson of Muhammad, was killed in the Battle of Karbala.
+This is not the first time that Bahraini authorities havd attacked the commemoration of Ashura; rather, they do so on a yearly basis.